-The thinking process for playing chess by computer is significantly different from that used by humans.
-Although computer hardware and software have evolved considerably, computers still have difficulties to understand the more elaborate chess concepts.
-In this paper we look at the technology behind today's chess programs, its current status and how it has developed.
-Finally, we explore some directions for the future.
+The thinking-process for playing chess by computer is significantly different from that used by humans.
+Also, computer hardware/software has evolved considerably in the half century since minimax was first proposed as a method for computers to play chess.
+In this paper we look at the technology behind today's chess programs, how it has developed, its current status, and explore some directions for the future.